Delivator/togethertube-vote-bot/README.md

 });
 ```

-This will connect to the chat of the room `test` and sends the message `Hello World!`.
+This will connect to the chat of the room `test` and send the message `Hello World!`.